gavruskin/lab/_posts/2018-03-26-postdoc-jobs.md

 The work will be carried out in beautiful Dunedin, the gateway to New Zealand’s most magnificent region of Otago.

 Now, the interesting part.
-At our lab, you will be presented with a unique opportunity to chose from a variety of interdisciplinary projects the one (or more!) that suites you best, build and expand your network of collaborators, and move your science to the next level.
+At our lab, you will be presented with a unique opportunity to choose from a variety of interdisciplinary projects the one (or more!) that suits you best, build and expand your network of collaborators, and move your science to the next level.
 Read on to learn about things that we find exciting at our lab and feel free to suggest more!

 Evolutionary analysis of large molecular sequence data is widely employed throughout modern biology, medicine, and pharmacology.